 - Normally, Amazon Fire HD 10 costs $150/£150 (around AU$195)

 - You can pay $15/£10 extra to get rid of lock screen adverts

-It starts at $150/£150 for the model "With Special Offers", which means that you get adverts for content on your lock screen.
-If that idea offends you, pay an extra $15/£10 and you can get the Fire HD 10 (2017) without adverts.
-It’s also worth noting that you can pay that money at any point in the future to turn them off.
+It normally starts at $150 or £150 for the model "With Special Offers," which means that you get adverts for content on your lock screen.
+If that idea offends you, pay an extra $15 or £10 and you can get the Fire HD 10 (2017) lock screen ad-free.
+It’s worth noting that you can pay that money at any point in the future to turn them off.

-With or without ads, the Amazon Fire HD 10 (2017) has few, if any, easy to recommend competitors at this price point.
-The fact that the dollar and pound prices are largely the same makes it even more of a deal Stateside.
+With or without ads, the Amazon Fire HD 10 (2017) has no easy-to-recommend competitors at this price point.
+The fact that the dollar and pound prices are largely the same makes it even more of a Black Friday 2017 deal in America.
 Sadly, it won’t be released in Australia.

 Talk to your tablet